DavideMorgante/davidemorgante.github.io/_teaching/Metodi_matematici_2023.md

 ## Lecture 4: Line integrals in the complex plane pt.2 (05/04/23)
 You can find the pdf of the lesson from [this link](http://DavideMorgante.github.io/files/es_METODI_5_04_23_Frigerio.pdf).

+## Lecture 5/6: Taylor and Laurent series, Radius of convergence, Cayley-Hamilton theorem for the power of a matrix (17-19/05/2023)
+You can find the pdf of the lesson from [this link](http://DavideMorgante.github.io/files/Lezione2.pdf).
+Here you can find some [notes on Cayley-Hamilton theorem](https://web.mit.edu/2.151/www/Handouts/CayleyHamilton.pdf).

+**Please Note:** There is an error in the solution of the Cayley-Hamilton exercise.
+I want to thank the students for making me notice it.
+You can find the right solution from [this link](http://DavideMorgante.github.io/files/CH_corretto.pdf).